-An exceptionally bright and spacious period two bedroom flat with high ceilings and tall sash windows overlooking Oakley Square Gardens.
-Converted from the entire first floor of a grand Georgian house, conveniently located within walking distance of Camden Town's multiple shopping, entertainment and transport facilities.
+A bright period studio flat with high ceilings and tall sash windows overlooking Oakley Square Gardens.
+Converted from the raised ground floor of a grand Georgian house with access to a large shared rear garden, conveniently located within walking distance of Camden Town's multiple shopping, entertainment and transport facilities.
 Kings Cross and St Pancras mainline stations are also within walking distance.

 You've no doubt heard of the Dukes of Hazzard, but have you heard of the Dukes of Bedford?
 Oakley is a small village near Bedford.
 If you move to Oakley Square, you'll be living on land owned by said dukes.
 And you'll have a lot to thank them for because here is an oasis of green right in the heart of urban life – a park is at the centre of the two parallel roads that make up Oakley Square.
 Place a chair in your window, ignore the looks of passers-by, and stare out at the ideal scene in front of you.
 Trees galore.
 The tall, broadleaved Tilia x europaea which the Woodland Trust describe as having leaf buds which look like red boxing gloves; the graceful Fraxinus excelsior, otherwise known as The Healing Tree and the Platanus x hispanica which provides a splash of orange in autumn.
 This two acre strip of gardens on your doorstep isn't a square at all.
 The mathematicians and geometricians amongst you can argue about the park's exact shape.
 The rest of us can simply sit on a bench and enjoy the sun or rain or wind or hail or whatever weather London wants to throw our way.